-There are 3 main types of above ground pool filter systems that one should be aware of when shopping for swimming pool equipment: (1) Sand, (2) Cartridge and (3) Diatomaceous Earth (DE).
+There are 3 main types of above ground pool filter systems that one should be aware of when shopping for swimming pool equipment: (1) Cartridge, (2) Sand, and (3) Diatomaceous Earth (D.E.).
 You should know that an above ground pool could be properly maintained with any one of these systems.

 Cartridge Filter Systems

 Cartridge filters consist of a simple 2-piece tank (lid & bottom) with a cartridge inside of that tank.
 The cartridge is very similar to the air filters you can find in your car.
 Water is pushed into the tank from your pump and flows through the cartridge membrane.
 Particles and debris are trapped in the fabric and clean water returns back into the pool.
 You can expect the cartridge to filter down to about 10 microns.

 Cartridge filter systems require very little maintenance, which is a huge pro for this type of above ground pool filter system.
 When the pressure gauge reaches 10 Psi above it’s normal reading, it’s time to clean the cartridge.
 You should remove it from the tank and hose it down thoroughly with your garden hose.
 Backwashing is not necessary with cartridge filters, eliminating water and chemical loss.
 The cartridge inside the filter will usually last about 1-3 years before needing to be replaced.